top of page

 Michael Fryd

-Michael Fryd currently lives and writes in Philadelphia, PA, and was born in Poland in 1936 to a small-town Jewish family.
+Michael currently lives and writes in Philadelphia, PA.
+He was born in Poland in 1936 to a small-town Jewish family.
 He and his parents spent the war years hiding from the Nazis in a local farmer’s root cellar.
 After the war, his parents left Poland and settled in a Paris residential hotel/bordello where they lived for five years while waiting for a visa to the United States.

 Story Sanctum | 4/28/2023